 Card

-FluxFlowCard is the node surface: a floating type badge, a header, a body and an optional footer.
+FluxFlowCard is the node surface: a header carrying the type icon and title, a body and an optional footer.
 It is a plain element, so it renders inside a Node or on its own.

 Required icons